Teaching

 4.91/5

 In addition, I've taught many short, informal methods workshops at universities in the United States, Europe, and Asia.
-The workshops that I've taught in Asia have been attended by hundreds of undergraduate and graduate students, faculty, and local bureaucrats and government officials.
 According to the surveys I’ve administered at the end of these workshops, attendees have found them very helpful, with 80% indicating that they were more helpful than other similar workshops.👇

 📝